-Our land use attorneys represent clients in all aspects of the development process from pre-acquisition strategic planning all the way through to public hearing advocacy, community outreach and public relations.
-We handle all types of development projects, including:
+Our land use attorneys represent clients in all aspects of the development process from pre-acquisition strategic planning all the way through to public hearing advocacy, community outreach, public relations and any related litigation.
+We handle all types of commercial, residential and industrial development projects, including:

 - Affordable housing